abrand93/Challenge-01/README.md

 Here is a screen shot of me using the nav element: ![alt screen shot of using nav](assets/images/Screenshot%202023-03-05%20152233.png)

-## Screen shots of redundant code we removed from css.
+## Screen Shots Of Redundant Code We Removed From CSS.
 This is what our style sheet looked like before:

 ![alt css before](assets/images/Redundant%20code%20.png)